Emily Blunt Made John Krasinski Cry At The SAGs & We're Not Over It

 We can pinch you if you want, Emily Blunt, but you're not dreaming! #sagawards pic.twitter.com/Go0U4nRnx1— SAG Awards® (@SAGawards) January 28, 2019

-Krasinski's tear-stained cheeks were officially the first meme-able moment of the evening, and we may never get over it.
+Krasinski's tear-stained cheeks are officially the first meme-able moment of the evening, and we may never get over it.

 The best part of Emily Blunt winning the #SAGaward was John's reaction.
 I want a love as wholesome as theirs. #sagawards pic.twitter.com/3uIrNTyoNf— Leni Weisberg (@Leni_Weisberg) January 28, 2019